Camping Near Tallulah Gorge State Park

 What are some nearby attractions and activities?

-Tallulah Gorge State Park is ideally situated near several outstanding outdoor destinations.
-Just a short drive away, unicoi state park offers excellent hiking trails and mountain biking opportunities, while the charming mountain town of helen provides a unique Bavarian-themed shopping and dining experience.
-The spectacular amicalola falls state park is also within easy reach, featuring the Southeast's tallest cascading waterfall.
+The area surrounding tallulah gorge state park offers numerous outdoor adventures and attractions.
+Just a short drive away, you'll find unicoi state park and the charming alpine town of helen, where you can enjoy authentic German cuisine and unique shopping experiences.
+The stunning amicalola falls state park is also nearby, featuring the Southeast's tallest cascading waterfall.

 What are the camping fees in Tallulah Gorge State Park?

-At Tallulah Gorge State Park, camping fees vary by site type and season.
-Standard tent and RV sites with water and electrical hookups cost $32-35 per night, while primitive backcountry campsites are available for $15-18 per night.
-All campers must also pay a $5 daily parking fee or purchase an annual Georgia State Parks pass for $50, which covers parking at all state parks in Georgia.
+At tallulah gorge state park, camping fees vary by site type and season.
+Standard campsites with water and electric hookups cost $32-35 per night, while primitive tent sites are available for $25-28 per night.
+All campers must also pay a $5 daily parking fee or display a valid annual Georgia State Parks Pass.
+During peak seasons, especially when visitors flock to see the spectacular gorge waterfalls, reservations are strongly recommended.

 Top points of interest near Tallulah Gorge State Park